 The Sanctuary has extremely productive commercial fishing grounds.
 Commercial fishing gear used in the Sanctuary includes nets, traps, lines, and dive equipment.
 The majority of target species are caught in nearshore waters containing giant kelp beds, an important habitat for numerous species.
-Key target species include: squid, sea urchin, spiny lobster, prawn13, nearshore and offshore finfishes (e.g., rockfishes and California sheephead), coastal pelagic species (e.g., anchovy, sardine, and mackerel), flatfishes (e.g., California halibut, starry flounder, and sanddabs), rock crab, sea cucumber, tuna, and kelp.
+Key target species include: squid, sea urchin, spiny lobster, prawn, he nearshore and offshore finfishes (e.g., rockfishes and California sheephead), coastal pelagic species (e.g., anchovy, sardine, and mackerel), flatfishes (e.g., California halibut, starry flounder, and sanddabs), rock crab, sea cucumber, tuna, and kelp.
 Live fish trapping for rockfish, California sheephead, California scorpionfish and other shallow water species occurs primarily near the coastlines of the Channel Islands.
 In addition, trap gear is used to take shrimp and prawns, California spiny lobster, and three types of rock crab (red, brown and yellow).
-Other fisheries include-shark and swordfish drift netting, squid seining, urchin diving, and diving or trawling for sea cucumbers.
+Other fisheries include shark and swordfish drift netting, squid seining, urchin diving, ocean (or pink) shrimp trawling, and diving or trawling for sea cucumbers.
 Most of California's commercial dive sea cucumber catch is from the four northern Channel Islands (Leet et al. 2001).
-Abalone, once one of the most valuable fisheries in the
+Abalone, once one of the most valuable fisheries in the Sanctuary (over \$2.5 million harvested between 1988 and 1997 according to Leeworthy and Wiley 2003) and state, was closed to commercial harvest by the state legislature in 1997.
+There is a small but increasing fishery for turban snails and whelks, which is not currently regulated.